AN63L/environment_monitoring/README.md

 The parts were printed using a Creality CR-20 pro.

 The pieces are as follows:
-- Lid
+- Lid (v2)
-- Case
+- Case (v3)

+The original version of the case had some issues:
+- there was not enough space to attach the jumper cables to the BME680 sensor
+- the stands for the ESP32 were way too far (the reference model I used was incorrect) and the stand weren't solid enough
+- the whole for the charging port of the ESP32 was a little too low
+- the depth of the magnets could be improved by 1mm to avoid any space between the lid and the case

+Overall it should work if you print it but you'll need to find a way to connect the BME680 sensor, remove the stands.
+You could glue everything together with hot glue to avoid any issues with the charging port of the ESP32.

+I wanted to improve the design in general and fix the above issues, you'll find the second version of the case is much better overall.

-There are two versions of the lid.
+There are three versions of the lid.
 For some reason, I could not print the first version with the hex holes, so I created the second version which should provide a lot more air to the sensors but is less beautiful and is not suitable for exterior use.

+The third version is cleaned up to fit my needs with enough air, with a better design, rounded corners and a thinner format.

-The print times totals to 9h and 13 minutes.
+The print times totals to 8h and 34 minutes.

+You'll have to flip the lid 180 degrees, with the holes facing outward.
+This will make it easier to remove the supports for the BME680 sensor holder rather than the holes.

 My slicer settings were as follows:

-- Infill: 20%
+- Infill: 10%
 - Infill pattern: Gyroid
 - Support: Touching build plate
 - Support pattern: lines
 - Nozzle size: 0.4mm
 - Nozzle temp: 210 degrees
 - Bed temp: 60 degrees
+- Print speed: 80 mm/s
+- Infill speed" 40 mm/s
+- Travel speed 200 mm/s
+- Initial layer speed: 20 mm/s
+- Support: everywhere at 80 degrees angle
+- **Remove overlapping volumes in Mesh fixes settings in order to print honeycomb holes on lid**

 ## Assembly and wiring